 Fortunately, there are many resources on best practices, preparation and response and funding that even the smallest utilities can leverage to effectively counter cybercriminals.

 PWSs and POTWs are urged to reduce the risk of a successful cyberattack by implementing best practices, training staff, implementing a monitoring plan and updating technology.
-EPA and other federal and state agencies offer multiple cybersecurity capacity-building resources [link to Resources below] specifically for PWSs and POTWs.
-Drinking Water State Revolving Fund and Clean Water State Revolving Fund loans and set-asides may be usedto build managerial, technical, and financial capabilities, conduct vulnerability assessments and trainings, develop effective cybersecurity measures and plans, upgrade IT and OT technology and more.
+EPA and other federal and state agencies offer multiple cybersecurity capacity-building resources specifically for PWSs and POTWs.
+EPA also published a memo clarifying that states must assess PWS cybersecurity practices as part of their sanitary surveys.
+Drinking Water State Revolving Fund and Clean Water State Revolving Fund loans and set-asides may be used to build managerial, technical, and financial capabilities, conduct vulnerability assessments and trainings, develop effective cybersecurity measures and plans, upgrade IT and OT technology and more.

 PWSs and POTWs can stay informed about potential threats impacting the water and wastewater sector, by: